 The World Press Freedom Day lesson plan was created by MY HERO Education Outreach Director Laura Nietzer.

-To underline the importance of information within our online media environment, World Press Freedom Day 2021 will highlight three key topics:
+To underline the importance of information within our online media environment, World Press Freedom Day 2022 theme is Journalism under Digital Siege.

 May 3 was designated World Press Freedom Day by the United Nations General Assembly, as part of the Declaration of Human Rights.